ThinkDifferentInc/ThinkPad-AMD/README.md

 ## macOS Installation

-Create your own macOS installer using:
+Create your own macOS installer using macrecovery.py, put the *com.apple.recovery.boot* folder inside of the root of the flash drive and put the EFI folder as well.

-macrecovery.py
+Boot into the flash drive and select the yellow gear icon.

 ---